Discover the projects our students are currently working on…

 Healthy Humour: Outwit the Virus!
 Humorous COVID-19 clips

-SCOM2006 – creative science communication project, Eliza Martin (supervised by Anna-Sophie Jürgens 2021)
+SCOM2006 – creative science communication project, Eliza Martin (supervised by Dr Anna-Sophie Jürgens 2021)

 See also: “Healthy Humour: Outwit the Virus!
 Humorous COVID-19 clips” by Eliza Martin, 2022